 Background.
-Growing ethnic tensions in the Belesian island of Panay resulted in violence when the local government in Panay attempted to take control of the lucrative Cerium rare earth mine in San Rafael from the Olvanan registered operator.
-The resulting loss of life amongst the Belesian Constabulary and unknown number of mine employees has sparked unrest in the nearby city of Roxas with the violence occurring along ethnic lines with the greatest loss of life amongst the Torbian diaspora.
-Olvana (OV) and North Torbia (NT) have been conducting a week's long biennial exercise in the South China Sea, named Exercise RISEN SWORD.
-It was under the cover of this exercise that NT landed a marine force (estimated to be a Brigade) on Palawan near the sparsely populated town of El Nido, capturing the port and airfield facilities.
-Simultaneously, NT landed a Marine Expeditionary Brigade near the city of Roxas, Panay and captured the seaport, airport, and the San Rafael Mine.
-NT has claimed the justification for this act of aggression is to protect ethnic Torbians in Panay from persecution.
-In response to this blatant disregard for international protocols, the United Nations Security Council (UNSC) passed UNSCR 8868 (ref A) condemning NT aggression and calling for the withdrawal of NT Forces from Belesian territory.
-Concurrently, Belesia (BX) landed a Brigade of troops in the south of Panay through the city of Iloilo in an attempt to force the NT forces off the island.
-This course of action has resulted in a stalemate with the NT Marine Expeditionary Force (NTMEF) holding the northern half of Panay centred on the city of Roxas and the BX Forces holding the area around the city of Iloilo.
-NT has since declared a Maritime Exclusion Zone (MEZ) and Air Defence Identification Zone (ADIZ) over the occupied islands and parts of the Sulu and South China Sea.

-In an effort to allow diplomatic options to be utilised and reduce further loss of life, the UNSC passed UNSCR 8869 (ref B) calling on all Member States to enforce economic and military sanctions against NT.
-With NT's continued occupation of Panay and Palawan in contravention of International laws, the UNSC passed UNSCR 8873 authorising the raising of the International Belesian Security Assistance Force (IBSAF) to utilise military force to remove NT military elements on sovereign Belesian territory.
+Growing ethnic tensions in the Belesian island of Panay resulted in violence a. when the local government in Panay attempted to take control of the lucrative Cerium rare earth mine in San Rafael from the Olvanan registered operator.
+The resulting loss of life amongst the Belesian Constabulary and unknown number of mine employees has sparked unrest in the nearby city of Roxas with the violence occurring along ethnic lines with the greatest loss of life amongst the Olvanan diaspora.
+Olvana (OV) has been conducting a week's long biennial exercise in the South China Sea, named Exercise RISEN SWORD.
+It was under the cover of this exercise that OV landed a marine force (estimated to be a Brigade) on Mischief Reef in the Spratly Islands as a staging base for operations into the region.
+Simultaneously, OV landed a Marine Brigade near the city of Roxas, Panay and captured the seaport, airport, and the San Rafael Mine.
+OV has claimed the justification for this act of aggression is to protect ethnic Olvanns in Panay from persecution.
+In response to this blatant disregard for international protocols, the United Nations Security Council (UNSC) passed UNSCR 8868 (ref A) condemning OV aggression and calling for the withdrawal of OV Forces from Belesian territory.
+Concurrently, Belesia (BX) landed a Brigade of troops in the south of Panay through the city of Iloilo in an attempt to force the OV forces off the island.
+This course of action has resulted in a stalemate with the OV Southern Fleet Marine Expeditionary Force (SFMEF) holding the northern half of Panay centred on the city of Roxas and the BX Forces holding the area around the city of Iloilo.
+OV has since declared a Maritime Exclusion Zone (MEZ) and Air Defence Identification Zone (ADIZ) over the occupied island and parts of the Sulu and South China Sea.
+In an effort to allow diplomatic options to be utilised and reduce further loss of life, the UNSC passed UNSCR 8869 (ref B) calling on all Member States to enforce economic and military sanctions against OV.
+With OV's continued occupation of Panay in contravention of International laws, the UNSC passed UNSCR 8873 authorising the raising of the International Belesian Security Assistance Force (IBSAF) to utilise military force to remove OV military elements on sovereign Belesian territory.
 Australia has volunteered to be the lead nation of the Combined Joint Task Force 667 (CJTF 667) with contributing nations including New Zealand, Fiji, Malaysia, Singapore, Tonga, PNG, Japan and Thailand.
 The Government of BX has consented, subject to SOFAs (ref D), to allow CJTF 667 forces to stage through their territories, to station forces, materiel and installations involved in supporting its operations and to overflights.